smatechnologies/ibm-i-agent-docs/docs/events-utilities/email.md

 overlaid by the latter job.

 :::note
-The actual name of the temporary file created in the IBM i IFS disk space, and after transferring the file to a MS Windows computer, will include a suffix of \'.txt\'.
+The actual name of the temporary file created in the IBM i IFS disk space, and after transferring the file to a MS Windows computer, will include a suffix of '.txt'.
 Only the 10-character root name of the file is specified in this field, as if the file were being created in the DB2 database.
 (The file is composed using an ASCII stream file in the IFS in order to provide the best support for line and paragraph formatting of the message content.)
 :::

 The file will be located in the IFS path specified in the IBM i Client